View Search Results

 Specializing in treating children and adolescents with depression, the Center for Children and Youth, staffed by therapists trained through The Center for the Advancement of Children’s Mental Health at Columbia University, offers collaborative interventions by child psychiatrists and therapists.
 The Center provides comprehensive assessment, therapy, family support, and medication management for positive outcomes.

 Provides an adult day habilitation program, after-school care, and in-home respite services for children and adults with physical and other disabilities.
-Services extend to families of disabled individuals, featuring programs like the Personal Assistance Services Program (PASP), after-school care, agency-based respite, in-home respite, adult day program, and teenage/adult recreation program offered twice a month.
+Other services include: Personal Assistance Services Program (PASP), after-school care, agency-based respite, in-home respite, adult day programs, and teenage/adult recreation programs.